forestbiotech-lab/PHENO-old/components/brapi/README.md

 - The squelize response Object

 pagination Object
-- Object withh the pagination details Should have 4 keys pageSize,currentPage,totalCount, totalPages or the Object should be null
+- Object with the pagination details Should have 4 keys pageSize,currentPage,totalCount, totalPages or the Object should be null

 code Int
 - The number of the http status response message Object containing the message associated with the error produced or null